matcala/openc3-cosmos-gate/README.md

 ## Build and Install the Plugin

-1. If COSMOS is running, you should have a local clone of the [OpenC3 COSMOS repo](https://github.com/OpenC3/cosmos-project.git).
-2. Clone this repository inside the `cosmos-project` root.
-3. Verify COSMOS is up by visiting [http://localhost:2900/](http://localhost:2900/).
+1. Verify COSMOS is running by visiting [http://localhost:2900/](http://localhost:2900/).
-4. Build the plugin with the COSMOS CLI to produce a `.gem`, or use the provided `openc3-cosmos-gate-1.0.0.gem`.
+2. Build this plugin with the COSMOS CLI to produce a `.gem`, or use the provided `openc3-cosmos-gate-1.0.0.gem`.

+    ```bash
+    openc3.sh cli rake build VERSION=X.X.X  # e.g., 2.0.0
+    ```
-5. Install the plugin in COSMOS:
+3. Install the plugin in COSMOS:
    - Open the Admin Console.
    - Click **Install From File**, select the `.gem` you built, or the prebuilt one.
-6. Verify in CmdTlmServer:
+4. Verify in CmdTlmServer:
    - Interface `GATE_INT` appears and shows **CONNECTED**.
    - Target `GATE` routes telecommands and telemetry through `GATE_INT`.